-Whether you're after the best gaming router or the best router for 4K video streaming, upgrading your home hardware can make a big difference to your internet speeds and stability.
-Even if you have one of the best laptops around, if you don't have one of the very best wireless routers in the business installed at home, then you run the risk of missing out on features and functionality that you might need – not to mention improved Wi-Fi coverage.
+Whether you're after the best gaming router or the best router for 4K video streaming, upgrading your home WiFi hardware can make a big difference to your internet speeds and stability.
+Even if you have one of the best laptops around, if you don't have one of the very best wireless routers installed in your home then you run the risk of missing out on features and functionality that you might need – not to mention improved Wi-Fi coverage.

 It's worth bearing in mind though that installing a new wireless router isn't going to magically boost the speed of the internet being piped into your home.
 You'll still be getting the same connection speed sent to you from the local exchange, and you'll need to pay your ISP more money to get an improvement on that.

-Where a new router can help is in getting that wireless signal faster even as it gets further away from your router, and managing device loads more intelligently.
+Where a new router can help, though, is in getting that wireless signal faster even as it gets further away from your router, making sure that WiFi signal is more stable, and managing device loads more intelligently.
 Just like the best mesh networks, best SSDs and best webcams, a higher quality router can elevate your entire computing experience.

 If you don't mind the looks of the Archer AX11000 from TP-Link, and you can stomach the price, then we reckon this is just about the best wireless router upgrade out there.
 If you're going to buy a new router then you might as well go all in on the idea, and the TP-Link Archer AX11000 is simply packed with features and performance to improve your network.

 There's support for the latest Wi-Fi 6 standard for a start, plus a triple-band system that means the router won't break a sweat as you add more and more devices to the mix.
 No fewer than eight Ethernet ports mean you can easily hook up a host of computers and consoles with wires, and you even get a couple of USB ports added to the mix as well.